Excel VBA: Save and Close Workbook (5 Suitable Examples)

 VBA Code Breakdown

-• First, we are calling our Sub Procedure CloseAndSaveOpenWorkbooks.
+• We call our Sub Procedure CloseAndSaveOpenWorkbooks.

 Last Step of Save and Close All Open Workbook Applying Excel VBA